ElementsProject/lightning/doc/TOR.md

-# Setting up TOR with c-lightning
+# Setting up TOR with Core Lightning

-To use any Tor features with c-lightning you must have Tor installed and running.
+To use any Tor features with Core Lightning you must have Tor installed and running.

 Note that we only support Tor v3: you can check your installed Tor version with `tor --version` or `sudo tor --version`